COSIMA/regional-mom6/paper/paper.md

 The `regional_mom6` python package automates much of the regridding, metadata encoding, grid generation and other miscellaneous steps, allowing models to be up and running more quickly.

 The `regional_mom6` package takes raw files containing the initial condition, forcing and bathymetry.
-These inputs can be on the Arakawa A,B or C grids, and the package performs the appropriate interpolation using `xESMF` (citation needed) onto the C grid required by MOM6.
+These inputs can be on the Arakawa A, B, or C grids, and the package performs the appropriate interpolation using `xESMF` (citation needed) onto the C grid required by MOM6.
 This base grid can either be constucted based on the user's desired resolution and choice of pre-configured options, or the user can provide their own horizontal or vertical grids.
 In either case, the package then handles the coordinates, dimensions, metadata and encoding to ensure that the final input files are in formats expected by MOM6.
 The package also comes with pre-configured run directories, which can be automatically copied and modified to match the user's experiment.